Arman11r/BridgeLabz-SIPP-Training/README.md

 # 🚀 BridgeLabz SIPP Training Assignments

-> 🧠 Core Java assignments are in the `CoreJava` branch • OOP exercises are in the `OOPS` branch
+> 🧠 Core Java assignments are in the `CoreJava` branch • OOP exercises are in the `OOPS` branch • DSA problems are in the `DSA` branch

 ---